Home

 If you need more explanation on this technique click here for how to transfer drawing using the grid method.

-Above, I've given you 3 shortcuts in how to learn to draw.
+Above, I've given you 3 shortcuts on how to learn to draw.
 Using the shortcuts, you’ll receive some form of eye to hand coordination practice, but it’s truly not enough.
 To learn to draw, you’ll need to follow these exercises, and purchase a few materials.
 Things, as an artist, you probably already have on hand.

 Also, because drawing intersects so many aspects of this site, I've included a table of contents box (below) to show where some additional drawing exercises are located in case you miss the links within the text.